whosonfirst/go-whosonfirst-derivatives/README.md

 ##### Select

-A JSON-encoded slice of a Who's On First (WOF) GeoJSON document matching a query pattern.
+Returns a WOF record as a JSON-encoded slice of a Who's On First (WOF) GeoJSON document matching a query pattern.
 For example `http://localhost:8080/id/101736545/select?select=properties.wof:concordances` would yield:

 ![](docs/images/go-whosonfirst-derivatives-select.png)